Posted on Wednesday, September 15th, 2021 at 6:57 pm

 Unfortunately, there is a substantial likelihood that the insurer will deny your first application for LTD benefits.
 The claim administrators who perform the initial assessment of your application often routinely deny deserving claims even where the evidence of disability appears to be clear.

 The appeals process rules also favor LTD insurers, making reversal of an LTD claim denial very challenging and time-consuming.
 You usually only get one shot at an appeal, and the odds are already stacked against you.
-Having an experienced LTD attorney like the lawyers of Abell and Capitan Law on your team could make the difference between obtaining benefits or walking away empty-handed.
+Having an experienced LTD attorney like the lawyers of Capitan Law on your team could make the difference between obtaining benefits or walking away empty-handed.

-Why Choose Abell and Capitan Law?
+Why Choose Capitan Law?

-The attorneys at Abell and Capitan Law have dedicated their professional careers to helping workers like you whose plans and dreams have suddenly been affected by an unexpected work injury or other medical condition.
+The attorneys at Capitan Law have dedicated their professional careers to helping workers like you whose plans and dreams have suddenly been affected by an unexpected work injury or other medical condition.
 Call us today at (267) 419-7888 or contact us online to put our extensive experience and relentless advocacy to work for you.